blackmagic-debug/black-magic-org/hacking/target-drivers.md

 # Adding Target Drivers

-This is a placeholder of cut-and-pasted text until I have a chance to write up some real documentation for the target API.

 ## External target API

 You can find the public API in [`target.h`](https://github.com/blackmagic-debug/blackmagic/blob/main/src/include/target.h), used by the GDB server.
 Nothing defined in `src/target` outside of this header should be accessed from outside of `src/target/*`